openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

    and enhancing user autonomy and trust.
 The importance of separating the roles of issuers and verifiers in the context of digital wallets is multi-fold:

-    1. Reduced Data Exposure: If issuers and verifiers are distinct, the personal data revealed during transactions can be kept to a minimum.
+    1. **Reduced Data Exposure**: If issuers and verifiers are distinct, the personal data revealed during transactions can be kept to a minimum.
 The party verifying the credential doesn’t need to know its issuer, and vice versa

-    1. Avoiding Correlation: Keeping issuers and verifiers separate helps avoid the correlation of transactions.
+    1. **Avoiding Correlation**: Keeping issuers and verifiers separate helps avoid the correlation of transactions.
 If a single entity were to issue and verify a credential, it could potentially track its usage, compromising the user’s privacy

-    1. Increased User Autonomy: Users have more control over their data when issuers and verifiers are not the same.
+    1. **Increased User Autonomy**: Users have more control over their data when issuers and verifiers are not the same.
 They can choose to share their credentials without the issuers knowing where and when those credentials are being used

-    1. Trust Building: Trust among users is fostered when issuers and verifiers are decoupled, as users can be confident that no single entity has access to all their transaction data.
+    1. **Trust Building**: Trust among users is fostered when issuers and verifiers are decoupled, as users can be confident that no single entity has access to all their transaction data.
 This can lead to a broader acceptance of digital wallets